Pilot Training FAQs

 Can I “convert” my LAPL license to a PPL at a later date?

 Yes!
-You just need to undertake the “missing” instruction and complete a skills test to validate your proficiency.
+You just need to undertake the “missing” instruction, obtain a Class 2 Medical and complete a skills test to validate your proficiency.
 The theory exams are the same for the PPL as for the LAPL, so you don’t need to sit any extra theory exams.

 What’s the Brexit impact?